 M.S. in Mathematics Learning and Teaching

 The Master of Science in Mathematics Learning and Teaching stresses the need for teachers to be familiar with the entire range of mathematics content knowledge as well as current issues and developments in mathematics education.
-Using The Math Forum as a virtual learning laboratory, teachers are encouraged and supported to make connections between theory and practice.

 Emphasis is placed on implementing student-centered and problem-based instructional practices that address the Common Core Practice Standards and utilize technology-enhanced strategies to meet the needs of math learners of all abilities.